What’s the most valuable selling page on a web site?

 What this approach did was give the doc a chance to explain WHY the prospect should go with a doc who owns the clinic.

-His answer opened his prospects’ eyes (sorry, couldn’t resist) to an important “hidden” benefit they might never consider during their buying process.
+His answer opened his prospects’ eyes (sorry, couldn’t resist) to an important “hidden” benefit they might never consider during their buying process if they weren’t made aware of it.

 At that time, many laser eye docs RENTED an office that had the medical equipment and staff.